FelixAugenstein/cloud-pak-for-data-tutorial-part-ii/README.md

 5. Evaluation - Which model is the most accurate?
 6. Deployment - How to implement the model?

 In this case we use AutoAI to nearly cover all phases of the CRISP-DM model.
-The business understanding is provided and the data understanding, preparation, modeling and evaluation are all performed by AutoAI.
+The business understanding is provided (predict churns) and the data understanding, preparation, modeling and evaluation are all performed by AutoAI.

 ## Create a new AutoAI model